Stock markets on edge over Delta variant, Fed policy

 News of a possible bipartisan U.S. infrastructure spending agreement over the weekend helped boost risk appetite on Monday.

-On Wall Street, the Nasdaq (.IXIC) and S&P 500 (.SPX) had gained 0.98% and 0.23%, respectively, on Monday to hit all-time highs, fuelled by tech stocks as investors bet on a robust earnings season. read more
+On Wall Street, the Nasdaq and S&P 500 had gained 0.98% and 0.23%, respectively, on Monday to hit all-time highs, fuelled by tech stocks as investors bet on a robust earnings season.

 Germany’s 10-year bond yield edged higher at -0.177%, within sight of a recent one-month high.